 The ASU Museum offers numerous tours for everyone to enjoy.
 Have a group interested in visiting?
 Guided tours can last anywhere from 20 minutes to an hour.
 However, you can also guide yourself through the Museum at your leisure.

 Based on the Museum’s Mother Goose collection of characters, this interactive play area includes a castle-tent, puppets, and other things that spark the imagination.
 Surrounded by nursery rhymes, castles, and fairies this cozy spot offers a space for parents and grandparents to spend time playing and reading with little ones.
-Funded by a Phi Kappa Phi literacy grant, the room will be open Tuesday 9–7; Wednesday through Saturday 9–5; and Sunday 1–5.
+Funded by a Phi Kappa Phi literacy grant, the room will be open Monday 9-5 Tuesday 9–7; Wednesday through Saturday 9–5.

 Simply put, a Tinkering Studio is a studio workshop for playful invention and exploration.
 It is a place where visitors of all ages can spend time working and playing with a variety of tools and materials to create whatever their imaginations can design.

 Surrounded by cabinets, workbenches, shelves, and tools, guests are encouraged to slow down, become intensely engaged in the investigation of scientific wonders, and create things.
 The ample supply of varied materials means visitors can experiment, test, and try again.
 With no right or wrong answers, the Tinkering Studio is a place of making, sharing, and learning.

 Admission to the Tinkering Studio is free, thanks to the Arkansas Discovery Network and a grant from the Carl B. and Florence E. King Foundation.
 Children from two to ninety two are encouraged to visit this permanent exhibition.
 The hours for the Studio may vary from the normal Museum Hours.
 Call to verify our open times.